Dear Solicitors Regulation Authority,

 requests, including a copy of our Transparency Code, can be found on our

-We will process and respond to requests under the Data Protection
+We will process and respond to Subject Access Requests within the

 This mailbox does not deal with reports about solicitors.
 For information